Battle of Capo d'Orso: Early Spanish success

 With dozens of vessels, the Spanish fleets looked very impressive and three French ships – the Nettuna, the Segnora, and the Mora – broke formation and escaped southward.
 With his remaining vessels, Filippino Doria was largely outnumbered.
 The Genoese sailors, aware of the disadvantage, considered themselves as good as dead.
 The Genoese captain engaged the enemy nonetheless around 5:00PM.
 The French fleet opened fire first with the large guns of the bow.
 One of the shots from Filippino Doria's Capitana main basilisco killed 32 Spanish soldiers and officers aboard the Capitana of d'Avalos.
 The Spanish artillery, on the other hand, was largely ineffective.
 The Spanish infantry, exposed on the galleys, was also exposed to heavy fire from the Gascons musketeers protected by a palisade aboard the French ships.
 But the crew of the Spanish managed to grapple the French flagship and the Spanish soldiers boarded the adversary.

 Despite the losses, the rest of the Spanish fleet managed nonetheless to manoeuvre and to begin to board three of the four other remaining French galleys.
-On the northern flank, the Neapoletan Gobba, the Secana, and the Santa Croce surrounded the French Pellegrina and the Donzella.
+On the northern flank, the Neapoletan Gobba, the Secana, and the Sant'Andrea surrounded the French Pellegrina and the Donzella.
 The boarding parties were led by captains Cesare Fieramosca and Garcia Manrique de Lara.
 Both French vessels were in great difficulty and about to be captured.
 Meanwhile, on the southern flank, the German landsknechts aboard the Spanish galleys Perpignana and Calabresa also reached close-quarter combat with the French vessels Fortuna and Sirena.
 The Sirena was isolated and captured.